wikirona/wikirona/trials/README.md

 ## Backend Data Schema

-* From for testing site
+* From for testing institution details
 * Form for patient characteristics
 * Form for daily evolution
 * Form for therapy and daily does